DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 - Its constant commitment to improving the Google Search experience for the short- and long-term.

-- Its unparalleled leadership in the world of search and all things websites, we know what makes Google the true Goliath of the industry.
+- Its unparalleled leadership in the world of search and all things websites.

-And while it is the biggest and best search engine out there, it doesn’t change the fact that Google is, in fact, always extracting information from its users and applying it where it can for the gain of the company and/or the people paying the company for the extracted user data and/or advertising.
+Of course, none of this changes the fact that Google is always extracting information from its users and applying it where it can for the gain of the company and/or the people paying the company for the extracted user data.

+As more and more companies are adapting to – or building around – the idea of user privacy as integral, Google continues to find ways to leverage its loose policies on privacy as a tool to attract users because of the features it can offer by collecting and storing user data.

-It’s no secret that Google is doing this, so it’s not “ethically” wrong; it’s just not known by the majority of users exactly what data is being used, what it’s being used for, and why it’s being used at all.
+It’s no secret that Google is doing this, so it’s not ethically wrong; it’s just not known by the majority of users exactly what data is being used, what it’s being used for, or why it’s being used at all.

-This has allowed Google to become one of the richest companies in the world, and it’s much ado to its targeted advertising sold on its own platform and through its many partners.
+This has allowed Google to become one of the richest companies in the world, thanks to the targeted advertising sold on its own platform and through its many partners.

-That still doesn’t change the fact that it is the best search engine out there.
+That doesn’t change the fact that it is currently the best search engine out there.
+And that’s in part due to the search engine’s ability to collect and store data to further improve its engine.
+Then further tailor it to each user through personalization.

+DuckDuckGo delivers the same search results to every user since it’s not curating unique searches for each user based on their search history, interests, and web history.

-That’s actually exactly why it has become one of the most successful companies: the quality of its search platform.
+That’s exactly why Google has become one of the most successful companies: the quality of its search platform.

 Pros of Using Google